 Shopify is the easiest and most reputable way to create your own store.
 As an ecommerce platform, one of the top online sites to sell, Shopify makes it easy to get up and running without tech skills or a huge budget.
 To date, Shopify powers over one million businesses and is known for its affordable prices, professional designs, and useful marketing tools.

 If you want to use a website builder to build a website, you can choose from over 100 templates with built-in features.
-For a small $29 monthly fee, you get your own website, blog, SSL certifications, abandoned shopping cart recovery, and many other beginner-friendly marketing tools.
+With Shopify, you get your own website, blog, SSL certifications, abandoned shopping cart recovery, and many other beginner-friendly marketing tools.
 You can sell stuff on your website, across multiple marketplaces like Amazon or eBay, and create personalized shopping experiences that lead to more sales.

 Additionally, there are over 4,000 free Shopify apps you can use to extend your site’s functionality and successfully sell online, including SEO .
 Use our Shopify Store Launch Checklist to get set up today.
 You can also buy a Shopify store through Exchange if you don't want to start from scratch.